jesusangel/wc-sermepa/readme.txt

 Bugs can be reported on the [WC-Sermepa GitHub repository](https://github.com/jesusangel/wc-sermepa/issues).

-= WC-Sermepa is awesome!
+= This plugin is awesome!
 Can I contribute? =

 Yes you can!
 Join in on our [GitHub repository](http://github.com/jesusangel/wc-sermepa/) :)